camasscioly/covidheroes.net/README.md

 The goals of the project are:

 - Provide a slim, canonical webapp that centralizes communication between medical institutions and PPE volunteers.
-- Provide a reference implementation for similar webapps for crisis in the future.
+- Provide a reference implementation for similar webapps for crises in the future.
 - Grow the adoption of web platforms for managing requests/offers.
-- Help dogfood the PPE and maker volunteer movement.
+- Help support the PPE and maker volunteer movement.
-- Learn more about the pain points of creating a CRUD webapp and learn from the experience.
+- Learn more about creating a CRUD webapp and learn about creating a service.

 We adapt [Chromium principles](https://www.chromium.org/developers/core-principles) to help us drive product decisions: